wofsauge/IsaacDocs/docs/Room.md

 ### Get·Red·Heart·Damage () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean GetRedHeartDamage ( ) {: .copyable aria-label='Functions' }
+Returns `true` if the player took non-self inflicted damage to a red heart container while in the room.
+Resets to `false` if the player leaves the room or exits the run.

 ___
 ### Get·Render·Mode () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### [RenderMode](enums/RenderMode.md) GetRenderMode ( ) {: .copyable aria-label='Functions' }
-Returns a RenderMode enum which can be used to render entities differently depending on context (i.e. custom water reflections)
+Returns a RenderMode enum which can be used to render entities differently depending on context (i.e. custom water reflections).
 ___
 ### Get·Render·Scroll·Offset () {: aria-label='Functions' }
 [ ](#){: .const .tooltip .badge } [ ](#){: .abrep .tooltip .badge }